Thomascountz/thomascountz/_posts/2020-08-30-types-of-notetaking.md

 This is a new venture for me, but you can find the beginnings of this journey at [research.thomascountz.com](https://research.thomascountz.com).
 Gitbook has switch from self-hosted to a SAAS offering in the past few years, but still offer free services for individuals.
 I enjoy Gitbook because the online editor is intuitive and comfortable, and all of my notes are backed by git/Github, which means exportability.
 Also, I like that these notes are public.
 They're not quite a blog post, but being able to link directly to specific notes is helpful when sharing ideas.

 I've also taken to recording personal project documentation in wiki format.
 Even when I'm working alone, I prefer to write asynchronous documentation as though I'm together with a team.
-These project docs help me link thoughts and ideas togethers that would otherwise decay over time as other priorities come into focus.
+These project docs help me link thoughts and ideas together that would otherwise decay over time as other priorities come into focus.

 **A personal wiki is the brain's external hard drive.**